mhauskn/mocapact.github.io/index.md

 This work tests whether artificial agents can learn new complex tasks just from a single demonstration.
 For example, we show a bot a demonstration of agent completing the task `build a house then go to the lumbershop`, then test whether the bot can accomplish the same task in a new gridworld environment.
+This task is difficult for an agent because this task involves many subtasks that require interacting with various domain objects in order to acquire tools and ingredients in the right order.
+Moreover, the agent _can't see the text description of the task_, so it must learn what the goal is from demonstration state transitions alone.

 <table>
 <tr>